Introduction to Stokes structures: Stokes-filtered local systems in dimension one

 Fixing bases in the spaces $G_{c,\ell}$, $c\in C$, $\ell=1,2$, allows one to present Stokes data by matrices $(\Sigma,\Sigma')$ where $\Sigma=(\Sigma_{ij})_{i,j=1,\dots, n}$ (\resp $\Sigma'=(\Sigma'_{ij})_{i,j=1,\dots, n}$) is block-lower (\resp -upper) triangular and each $\Sigma_{ii}$ (\resp $\Sigma'_{ii}$) is invertible.

 The following is a translation of a classical result (\cf \cite{Malgrange83b} and the references given therein, \cf also \cite{H-S09} for applications):

-\begin{proposition} There is a natural functor from the category of Stokes-filtered local systems with exponential factors contained in $C$ and the category of Stokes data $(C,\theta_o)$, which is an equivalence of categories. \end{proposition}
+\begin{proposition} There is a natural functor from the category of Stokes-filtered local systems with exponential factors contained in $C$ and the category of Stokes data of type $(C,\theta_o)$, which is an equivalence of categories. \end{proposition}

-The proof of this proposition mainly uses Theorem \ref{th:abelianwithout} below, and more precisely Lemma \ref{lem:grandintervalle} to define the functor.
+The proof of this proposition, that we will not reproduce here, mainly uses Theorem \ref{th:abelianwithout} of the next \chaptername, and more precisely Lemma \ref{lem:grandintervalle} to define the functor.